StarpTech/graphql-registry/docs/api.md

 GET - `/schema/latest?graphName=my_graph` Returns the last registered (time-based) schema definition of all services.

+**Query**

+- `graphName`: (string) The name of the graph

 **Notice:** Work always with versions in production.

 ### Register a schema

 POST - `/schema/push` Creates a new graph and schema for a service.
 If you omit the `version` field the schema is registered as `current` version. `current` always represent the last registered schema that was pushed without a version.
 Optionally, you can pass `routingUrl` field.
-The URL that your gateway uses to communicate with the service in a [managed federation](https://www.apollographql.com/docs/federation/managed-federation/overview/) architecture.
+The URL that your gateway uses to communicate with the service in a federation architecture.

 **Notice:** A schema is normalized before it's stored in the database.
 Whitespaces are stipped and graphql elements are sorted lexicographically.